Lili digital bank review

 If the taxes buckets aren’t worth these disadvantages, you might want to explore free business checking accounts until you find one that’s right for you.

-How do I deposit or withdraw my money?Lili doesn’t support cash deposits and wire transfers, but there are still several ways to access your money:
+How do I deposit or withdraw my money?Lili doesn’t support wire transfers, but there are still several ways to access your money:

 - Direct deposit